gergelyk/prog-lang-usability/src/thre.md

 ### Rust

-Rust supports threads that can be run in parallel.
+Rust supports threads that can be run simultaneously.
 Crate [flume](https://crates.io/crates/flume) has been used as a replacement of `std::sync::mpsc`.
 Flume provides multiple-producers-multiple-consumers channels.
 Additionally crate [rand](https://crates.io/crates/rand) provides random numbers for demonstrational purposes.

 ```rust
 {{#include thre_rs/src/main.rs}}
 ```

+In context of concurrency in Rust it is hard not to mention [tokio](https://tokio.rs/).
+This crate provides hybrid solution utilizing threads for executing asynchronous functions.
+Simple example can be found [here](./tokio.md).

 ### Crystal